bkconrad/screeps-grafana/README.md

 ```
 You are now ready to [create some dashboards](https://www.youtube.com/watch?v=OUvJamHeMpw).

+To use the Sample Dashboard, copy the contents of [stats.js](stats.js)
+A sample dashboard is already installed that displays the stats from [stats.js](stats.js)

 To send stats to the dashboard, simply write them to `Memory.stats`.
 For example:

 ```